Advanced search

 Most of the adverse effects attributable to sympathomimetics result from excessive stimulation of the sympathetic nervous system via the different adrenergic receptors.

-Noradrenaline may impair placental perfusion and induce fetal bradycardia.
+Noradrenaline (Norepinephrine) may impair placental perfusion and induce fetal bradycardia.
 It may also exert a contractile effect on the pregnant uterus and lead to fetal asphyxia in late pregnancy.

 6. Pharmaceutical particulars